patheard/wordpress-frontend/README.md

 terraform apply
 ```

-The above will fail on first run since the Docker image will not be in the new Elastic Container Registry (ECR).
+:warning: The above will fail on first run since the Docker image will not be in the new Elastic Container Registry (ECR).
 Push your Docker image up and re-run the apply to fix.